I'm sorry, I'm sorry, I'm sorry, I'm sorry, I've been really busy, so sue me, but the dryer's been fixed and now I'm back.

 I'm not telling you to do anything with the pumpkins.
 Yet.
 That's coming.
 For now, all you have to do is buy them.
-They look nice on the doorstep until ready to be cooked.
-If the squirrels don't get there first.
+They look nice on the doorstep until ready to be cooked, if the squirrels don't get there first.
 Put them on the front doorstep because, for some reason, squirrels don't like coming to the front door.

 Now, how large a pumpkin?
-I bought two BIG ones, after checking out the "pie" pumpkins which are cute, but dinky.
-For the amount of pumpkin I want, I would have to cook six of the dinky ones, at least.
+I bought two BIG ones, after checking out the "pie" pumpkins which were cute, but dinky.
+For the amount of pumpkin puree I want, I would have to cook six of the dinky ones, at least.
 Yes, theoretically, one can cook one pie pumpkin.
 And have enough cooked pumpkin for a pie.
 A pie.
 ONE pie.
 Una torta.
 But what about pumpkin soup and seeds and bread and cheesecake and cookies, all saviors of the soul during a long, dark winter?

 This year, I'm not fooling around.